yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

    Build BL-1
    ^^^^^^^^^^
    .. note::
-    The following commands are intended to be run from the root of the TF-A tree unless otherwise specified.
+    The following commands needs to run from the root of the TF-A tree unless otherwise specified.
 The root of the TF-A tree is the top-level directory and can be identified by looking for the "licenses" directory.